flancia-coop/doc.anagora.org/agora-pkg-chapter.md

 - (TODO: introduce terminology by the [[knowledge futures group]]).

 ### Protocol
+- The Agora network should be built on a federated protocol to limit the negative impact of diasporas.
+Groups might temporarily diverge in their views enough to want to run separate Agoras, but ideally Agoras should be able to cooperate on problems and solutions for which there is enough ideological alignment, and eventually merge back.
 - #pull [[agora protocol]]

 ### Data model
-- Users can contribute individual [[resources]] to an Agora.
-    - To do so, as of the time of writing, they can:
-        - Submit a URL plus a set of relevant nodes the resource should be attached to.
-        - Interact with an Agora system account (i.e. bot) in supported platforms like social media while indicating relevant nodes using a Layer 1 convention.
 - Users can contribute [[repositories]] to an Agora.
     - To do so, they publish their resources to a repository they control and then they let an Agora know of their intention to integrate, a desired username and their agreement with an Agora's contract.
+    - [[git]] repositories are the default data source, with other repository providers ([[http]], [[ipfs]], [[drive]], [[dropbox]]) to follow.
+- Users can contribute individual [[resources]] to an Agora.
+    - As of the time of writing they can interact with an Agora system account (i.e. bot) in supported platforms like [[twitter]] and [[mastodon]] while indicating nodes they want to using a Layer 1 convention.
+    - They can Submit a URL plus a set of relevant nodes the resource should be attached to.

 ## Applications